-Each year, the months of November and December is the time that is eagerly awaited by shopping lovers and discount enthusiasts.
+Each year, the months of November and December are the time that is eagerly awaited by shopping lovers and discount enthusiasts.
 One of the biggest shopping days, Black Friday, a tradition that was originally cultivated in the United States, has recently become popular all over the globe.
 For shoppers, Black Friday is a chance to snap up the best offers and deals.
 For merchants, this is an opportunity to increase sales.

 That is the reason why retailers are getting thoroughly ready for it.

-However, over the last several years, customers have been moving online, changing habits, expectations, and routine.
+However, over the last several years, customers have been moving online, changing habits, expectations, and routines.
 In 2020, due to the impact of Covid-19, retailers all over the world are moving the deals online so that fewer consumers feel the need to be in crowds during the Black Friday season.

-SaleCycle, a behavioral marketing platform developer company, has published a research covering lots of Black Friday online retail stats.
+SaleCycle, a behavioral marketing platform developer company, has published research covering lots of Black Friday online retail stats.
 The below table shows that in the US only online sales on Black Friday 2019 have beaten all the previous records and reached $7.4 bln.